Russia pounds Ukraine as Putin holds talks in Tehran

 “These strikes on peaceful people have one goal — to intimidate the population and the authorities and keep them in constant tension,” Serhiy Bratchuk, the speaker of the Odesa regional government, told Ukrainian television.

-The Russian military in recent weeks has targeted Odesa and parts of southern Ukraine where its troops captured cities earlier in the war amid indications that Ukraine was planning counterattacks to retake Russian-occupied areas.
+Amid indications that Ukraine was planning counterattacks to retake occupied areas, the Russian military in recent weeks has targeted Odesa and parts of southern Ukraine where its troops captured cities earlier in the war.

-Meanwhile, Ukrainian forces on the ground in eastern Ukraine are fighting to hold onto the declining territory under their control.
+Meanwhile, Ukrainian forces on the ground in the east are fighting to hold onto the declining territory under their control.
+Donetsk has been cut off from gas supplies and in part from water and power as the Russians try to complete their capture of the province.

+“The infrastructure of the cities is being methodically destroyed by missile strikes, and the civilian population, cut off from bare necessities, suffers the most,” regional governor Kyrylenko said in televised remarks.

+Russian-installed officials in the southern region of Kherson, which has been under Moscow’s control since early on in the war, said Ukrainian forces damaged the only bridge in the city of Kherson over the Dnipro River, east of Odesa.

+Serhiy Khlan, an official with the Ukrainian administration of the Kherson region, tacitly confirmed the strike on Ukrainian television, reporting “a precise hit” and explosion in the area of the bridge.

+Ukraine and Russia continued their sporadic exchanges of bodies of fallen soldiers.
+Russia’s Ria-Novositi news agency said each side gave the other 45 soldiers’ bodies in the Zaporizhzhia region.
+It said the soldiers had been killed in Mariupol, the Azov Sea city that captured worldwide attention because of a weeks-long siege of a steel plant.

-At least two civilians were killed and 15 more were wounded by Russian shelling across the country over the past 24 hours, Ukraine’s presidential office said in a morning update.
+At least two civilians were killed and 15 more were wounded by Russian shelling across Ukraine over the past 24 hours, Ukraine’s presidential office said in a morning update.

 The missile strikes came as the British military said it believes Russia is facing “increasingly acute” problems in keeping up its troop strength in its grinding war of attrition that began with the Feb.
 24 invasion of Ukraine.